Student Services (All Campuses)

 Public Safety (San Diego)

 The University’s Public Safety Department on the San Diego campus is on duty 24 hours a day.
-Public Safety Officers are uniformed University officials and provide public safety services to the San Diego campus and help maintain a safe educational community.
-Public Safety Officers report serious crimes to the San Diego Police Department, intervene in student issues in collaboration with University staff when necessary, work closely with the university on safety and related security issues, provide parking management and investigate all crimes reported on University property in cooperation with state and local law enforcement agencies.
+Public Safety Officers are University officials and provide numerous services to help maintain a safe educational community.
+Public Safety Officers report serious crimes to the SDPD, intervene in student issues in collaboration with Resident Advisors when necessary, issue parking tickets on behalf of the University and the city, and investigate all crimes committed on University property in cooperation with state and local law enforcement agencies.